-In order to receive the annual non-elective contribution, the participant must complete a year of benefit service and be employed by the Company or a participating employer on December 31st of the Plan year for which the contribution relates.
-The non-elective contribution is included in Employer contributions receivable on the Statements of Net Assets Available for Benefits and was \$27.2 million and \$22.6 million for the 2018 and 2017 Plan years, respectively.
-Group 2 Participants are not eligible for the annual employer non-elective contribution.
+Group 1C Participants are eligible for the Type 2 non-elective contribution which is equal to 3 percent of eligible compensation for the Plan year.
+In order to receive the annual non-elective contribution, the Group 1 Participants must complete a year of benefit service and be employed by the Company or a participating employer on December 31st of the Plan year for which the contribution relates.
+The non-elective contribution is included in Employer contributions receivable on the Statements of Net Assets Available for Benefits and was \$73.2 million and \$53.8 million for the 2018 and 2017 Plan years, respectively.
+Group 2 Participants and Group 3 Participants are not eligible for the annual employer non-elective contribution.